Start9Labs/docs/src/user-manual/connecting-remotely/clearnet.md

 ## Publicizing an Interface

-Publicizing creates an exception in the StartOS firewall, allowing the interface to be accessed via public channels, such as public IP addresses, VPS reverse proxies, and clearnet (`.com`, `.net`, etc) domains.
+Publicizing an interface allows it to be accessed via the public hosts, such as public IP addresses, VPS reverse proxies, and clearnet (`.com`, `.net`, etc) domains, assuming they were successfully created (above).

 1. Select an interface to make public.